 Voice of the Customer (VoC) programs are a part of a user research strategy.
 VoC programs aggregate data about customers’ experiences and provide insights into customers’ opinions of a brand, as well as its products, services, and support.
-Most significantly, VoC data programs tie customer metrics to revenue (where possible) so brands know where to focus resources so they can capture the biggest return on investment, while also providing value to customers and maintaining customer retention.
+Most significantly, VoC programs tie customer metrics to revenue (where possible) so brands know where to focus resources and capture the biggest return on investment, while also providing value to customers.

 A voice of the customer program launch has three phases:

-- Implementation: Take action to improve relevant areas of the business for customers across the customers' journey
+3. Implementation: Take action to improve relevant areas of the business for customers across the buyer journey

 How is VoC Different from Your NPS Surveys?

 Many companies believe they have a VOC program in place because they collect customer feedback through a survey.

 In reality, they don’t.
 NPS® surveys for example, are a popular survey but they are not a VoC Program (though they are generally an input into a VoC program).
 NPS® is a type of survey that polls customers asking a key question: “How likely is it that you would recommend X Company to a friend or colleague?”

 Based on the responses, researchers group customers into categories of Promoters (score 9-10), Passives (score 7-8) and Detractors (score 0-6).
 The Net Promoter Score for a brand is simply the percentage of promoters minus the percentage of detractors.

 By contrast, a VoC program collates and analyzes all available customer data across all channels in one place and provides relevant insights to company stakeholders positioned to take action to improve customer metrics.